PelionIoT/manifest-pelion-edge/README.md

 Troubleshooting
 ---------------
-1. See the wigwag-build-env [README](https://github.com/ARMmbed/wigwag-build-env/blob/master/README.md) for solutions to some common build errors.
+1. See the build-pelion-os-edge [README](https://github.com/armpelionedge/build-pelion-os-edge/blob/master/README.md) for solutions to some common build errors.